Skip to main content

 Consultation has concluded

 As the world around us changes, so will Campsie.
-The draft Master Plan is our plan to manage this change; preserve character and ensure Campsie can reach its potential as a vibrant and diverse place for residents, workers and visitors.
+The Campsie Town Centre Master Plan is our plan to manage this change; preserve character and ensure Campsie can reach its potential as a vibrant and diverse place for residents, workers and visitors.
 There is a lot to be excited about.

-You can learn more about why we are master planning Campsie here.
+You can learn more about why we have created a master plan for Campsie here.

-Once finalised the draft Master Plan will be developed into a planning proposal that updates the objectives and controls of Council’s Local Environmental Plan and Development Control Plan.
+The Master Plan has now developed into a planning proposal that will eventually update the objectives and controls of Council’s Local Environmental Plan and Development Control Plan.
+The planning proposal is currently with the NSW Department of Planning for assessment.
+See the timeline to learn more about where we are at in the process.

 The key themes in the draft Master Plan are: